milesfrain/purescript-book/text/chapter10.md

 This approach works well for simple JavaScript values, but is of limited use for more complicated examples.
 The reason is that most idiomatic JavaScript code does not meet the strict criteria imposed by the runtime representations of the basic PureScript types.
 In those cases, we have another option - we can _wrap_ the JavaScript code in such a way that we can force it to adhere to the correct runtime representation.

+# Todo - can multiple arguments section go here?

+should pick an even better example

+square

+pow(num, exp)

+powCurryWrap = runFn2 pow

+powCurryNest

+powCurryArrow

+# Todo - discuss currying and ES6 here, also babel, lebab.

 ## Wrapping JavaScript Values

 We might want to wrap JavaScript values and functions for a number of reasons:

 - A function takes multiple arguments, but we want to call it like a curried function.
+Todo - how does this work with previous section?
 - We might want to use the `Effect` monad to keep track of any JavaScript side-effects.
 - It might be necessary to handle corner cases like `null` or `undefined`, to give a function the correct runtime representation.

+Todo - should figure out a better example for this.

 For example, suppose we wanted to recreate the `head` function on arrays by using a foreign declaration.
 In JavaScript, we might write the function as follows: